JakobRat/RALF/README.md

 ## Step 2: Do a placement
 There are two supported placement mechanisms:
 - Reinforcement learning based (`main_RL_placement.py`)
-- Simulated annealing based (`main_RPS_placement.py`)
+- Simulated annealing based (`main_RP_placement.py`)

-To do a placement, adapt the global variables according to your circuit, and run the script in a shell.\
+To do a placement, adapt the global variables according to your circuit, and run the script in a shell.
+The most valuable ones are
+- `CIRCUIT_FILE`: Defines the input SPICE-netlist.
+- `CIRCUIT_NAME`: Defines the name of the top-circuit and top-cell.
+- `NET_RULES_FILE`: Defines the net-rules file in the json-format, to specify different net-widths.
+If not available set the variable to `None`.
+- `N_PLACEMENTS`: Defines the total number of performed trial placements.

 For the reinforcement learning based placement run:
 ```
 $ python3 main_RL_placement.py